-Following the closing of this offering, our board of directors will consist of five directors, two of whom, we believe, qualify as "independent" for Nasdaq Stock Market Purposes, and an additional two external directors under Israeli law, who will also be "independent" for Nasdaq Stock Market purposes.
-The external directors will be elected at a special shareholders' meeting, which we are required to hold within three months of the closing of this offering.
+Upon declaration of effectiveness of the registration statement, of which this prospectus is a part, our board of directors will consist of five directors, two of whom, we believe, qualify as "independent" for Nasdaq Stock Market Purposes.
+Within three months of the closing of this offering, our shareholders will elect at a special shareholders' meeting an additional two external directors as required under Israeli law, who will also be "independent" for Nasdaq Stock Market purposes.
 Other than external directors, who are subject to special election requirements under Israeli law, our directors will be elected in three staggered classes by the vote of a majority of the ordinary shares present and entitled to vote.
-The directors of only one class will be elected at each annual meeting for a three-year term, so that the regular term of only one class of directors expires annually.
+The directors expires annually.
+At our annual general meeting for a three-year term, so that the regular term of only one class of directors expires annually.
 At our annual general meeting to be held in 2006, the term of the first class, consisting of Tamar Gottlieb and Yaron Adler, will expire, and the directors elected at that meeting will be elected for a three-year term.
 At our annual general meeting to be held in 2007, the term of the second class, consisting of Ofer Adler and Yair M. Zadik, will expire and the directors elected at that meeting will be elected for a three-year term.
-At our annual general meeting to be held in 2008, the term of the third class, consisting of Gittit Guberman, will expire and the director elected at that meeting will be elected for a three-year term.
-The external directors will not be assigned a class.
+At our annual general meeting to be held in 2007, the term of the second class, consisting of Gittit Guberman, will expire and the directors elected at that meeting will be elected for a three-year term.
+At our annual general meeting to be held in 2007, the term of the second class, consisting of Gittit Guberman, will expire and the directors elected at that meeting will be elected for a three-year term.
+At our annual general meeting to be held in 2007, the term of the second class, consisting of Gittit Guberman, will expire and the director elected at that meeting will be elected for a three-year term.
+At our annual general meeting to be held in 2008, the term of the third class, consisting of Gittit Guberman, will e